agraef/midizap/README.md

 G5 XK_Alt_L/D "v" XK_Alt_L/U "x" RELEASE "q"
 ~~~

-One pitfall for beginners is that character strings in double quotes are just a shorthand for the corresponding X key codes, ignoring case.
+One pitfall is that character strings in double quotes are just a shorthand for the corresponding X key codes, ignoring case.
 Thus, e.g., `"abc"` actually denotes the keysym sequence `XK_a XK_b XK_c`, as does `"ABC"`.
 So in either case the *lowercase* string `abc` will be output.
 To output uppercase letters, it is always necessary to add one of the shift modifiers to the output sequence.
 E.g., `XK_Shift_L/D "abc"` will output `ABC` in uppercase.

 Translations are handled differently depending on the input mode (cf. *Key and Data Input* above).
 In *key mode*, there are separate press and release sequences.
 The former is invoked when the input key goes "down" (i.e., when the "on" status is received), the latter when the input key goes "up" again ("off" status).
 More precisely, at the end of the press sequence, all down keys marked by `/D` will be released, and the last key not marked by `/D`, `/U`, or `/H` will remain pressed.
 The release sequence will begin by releasing the last held key.
 If keys are to be pressed as part of the release sequence, then any keys marked with `/D` will be repressed before continuing the sequence.
 Keycodes marked with `/H` remain held between the press and release sequences.
 For instance, let's take a look at one of the more conspicuous translations in the example above: